April 23rd, 2013

 You spend a lot in bonus categories.

 Rewards cards typically have a base level of 1% cash back or 1.5 points on all purchases.
 What sets them apart are the bonus categories.
-My new card, the online-exclusive Bank of America BankAmericard Cash Rewards, offers 2% on groceries and 3% on gas each quarter.
+My new card, the online-exclusive Bank of America BankAmericard Cash Rewards, offers 2% on groceries and 3% on gas each quarter for the first $1,500.
 I don’t own a car yet, but when I have a family, the majority of my expenses will be on groceries and gas.
 So I envisioned this card giving me a great deal for where I’m at right now and also being helpful down the line.

 Some cards, like the popular Chase Freedom, rotate bonus categories every quarter.
 If you can get down with planning your spending around a bank’s schedule or if this gives you an incentive to finish that gardening project, the cash will add up.